nginxinc/kubernetes-ingress/examples-of-custom-resources/rate-limit/README.md

 ## Step 4 - Test the Configuration

 Let's test the configuration.
-If you access the application more than one request per second, NGINX will start rejecting your requests:
+If you access the application at a rate that exceeds one request per second, NGINX will start rejecting your requests:
 ```
 $ curl --resolve webapp.example.com:$IC_HTTP_PORT:$IC_IP http://webapp.example.com:$IC_HTTP_PORT/
 Server address: 10.8.1.19:8080